-Tim’s 2019-2020 Season includes featured and debut solo appearances with the Buffalo Philharmonic Orchestra and the New York Philharmonic, as well as return engagements with the St. Louis Symphony Orchestra.
+Tim’s 2019-2020 Season includes featured and debut solo appearances with the Buffalo Philharmonic Orchestra, Seattle Symphony, and the New York Philharmonic, as well as return engagements with the St. Louis Symphony Orchestra.
 Click on ‘Performances’ for more details.

 Deutsche Grammophon and the Brussels Philharmonic will release their recording of new orchestral works by Guillaume Connesson, including his stunning saxophone concerto ‘A Kind of Trane’ with soloist Timothy McAllister.
 Look for it in March 2019!